B i o g r a p h y

 She holds degrees from the University of Kansas (DMA), the University of Missouri-Kansas City (MM), and Truman State University (BME).
 Voice teachers include Inci Bashar, Norman Paige, and Kathleen Dawson.
 She has been a faculty member of the International Opera Performing Experience (Italy), Riverside Lyric Opera Adult Opera Program (CA), and Blue Lake Fine Arts Camp (MI).
 She founded the Flint Hills Vocal Academy with fellow faculty member Cheryl Richt.
 The academy is for 7th-12th grade singers.

-Professional memberships include National Association of Teachers of Singing, College Music Society, Fellowship of United Methodist Music and Worship Artists and Sigma Alpha Iota, where she serves as a Province Officer.
+Professional memberships include National Association of Teachers of Singing (past president of Kansas chapter), College Music Society, Fellowship of United Methodist Music and Worship Artists and Sigma Alpha Iota, where she serves as a Province Officer.